-The Iron Smelting and Steel Manufacturing industry has undergone a difficult period of structural change over the past five years.
-Industry revenue is expected to fall at a compound annual 7.9% over the five years through 2014-15, to reach $10.7 billion.
-Limited demand from downstream markets, falling steel prices and competition from import markets have led to overcapacity, and caused firms to downsize production.
-This trend has subsequently resulted in falling steel volumes and contributed to the industry's revenue decline.
-Falling domestic steel prices are projected to result in a 5.7% drop in revenue in 2014-15.
-Although price rises can limit demand for steel products, the net effect is generally positive, as manufacturers generate more revenue per product... purchase to read more
+The Iron Smelting and Steel Manufacturing industry has undergone a tough period of structural change over the past five years.
+Industry revenue is expected to fall at an annualised 7.4% over the five years through 2014-15, to reach $11.0 billion.
+Falling demand from downstream markets, declining domestic iron and steel prices, and competition from import markets have resulted in industry production overcapacity.
+This has led to some firms downsizing operations, notably the 2011 closure of one of BlueScope Steel's blast furnaces in Port Kembla, NSW.
+Falling domestic steel prices are projected to result in a 1.7% drop in industry revenue in 2014-15... purchase to read more

 Industry Report - Industry Products Chapter